interval-package/interval-package/README.md

 - 🌱 I’m currently learning linux, python, opencv, Operating System and database.
 - 💞️ I’m looking to collaborate on all kinds of fields.
 - 📫 How to reach me: via the comment or my email 1519162203@qq.com.
-- I'm currently a student in Central South University marjor in Iot.It still needs a long way to go.
+- I'm currently a student in Central South University marjor in Iot.

 <!---
 interval-package/interval-package is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.